AeKard/PipeLanguage-Custom-Interpreter/README.md

 # Java Interpreter: PIPE Language

 ## Getting Started
-    The pipe meme language, a practice language to understand interpreter
+<p> The pipe meme language, a practice language to understand interpreter</p>

 ### Compile
 To compile all Java files into the `out` folder, run: